lethanhlong257/core-services/README.md

 # After this command, your postgres database was add in to the docker
 ```

-- Back to the rooth and execute the command
+- Back to the root directory and execute the command

 ```bash
   bash ./mirgrate.sh